PsuAstro497/Fall2022/tips/labs/starting.md

 ## Open Pluto notebook

 - Go back to the browser tab with your Jupyter Lab server running.
-- If you do not see the a tile for Pluto, then go to File.New_Launcher.
+- If you do not see the a tile for Pluto, then go to _File.NewLauncher_.
 - Most labs will contain one or more Pluto notebooks (their file names will end in .jl).
 To open one in Pluto,
    + Click the Pluto tile.
 A new tab will open in your browser for the Pluto session.
    + In the box labeled "Open from file" or "Open a notebook" (depending on Pluto version), type the path to the directory containing the repo, a forward slash and the name of the first notebook (e.g., 'lab1-yourgithubid/ex1.jl').
 Tab completion is often helpful.